MailTape/MailTape-v1/_posts/2017-10-29-Cassie-Kinoshi.md

 # MailTape's selection

 ## Cassie Kinoshi ft.
 Heidi Heidelberg — The Dream Keeper
 _Sanjay_: **"**It's not often we get to present the work of poets on MailTape, but I'm glad we are!
-Conveying mixed emotions of hope and fear, this joyous composition from Cassie Kinoshi makes me want to curl up in an armchair and read more [Langston Hughes](https://en.wikipedia.org/wiki/Langston_Hughes)...'away from the too-rough fingers of the world'.**"**
+Conveying mixed emotions of hope and fear, this composition from Cassie Kinoshi makes me want to curl up in an armchair and read more [Langston Hughes](https://en.wikipedia.org/wiki/Langston_Hughes)...'away from the too-rough fingers of the world'.**"**

 ## Mazz Swift – Invisible (Dedicated to Trayvon Martin and his Family)
 _Sanjay_: **"**Dedicated to Trayvon Martin and his family, this is Mazz Swift's contribution to the first CD release from Con Vivo Music, '[Modern Dances](https://soundcloud.com/convivomusic/sets/modern-dances)', featuring music by their members.
 I saw Mazz perform last Sunday with [Hear in Now](http://www.hearinnow.com/) at The Vortex in London alongside Tomeka Reid, Silvia Bolognesi and Alexander Hawkins.
 So good!**"**